bishalacharya/webstaurantstoreselenium/README.md

 ### Running the Test

-From Command Line
+Run From Command Line

 1. mvn test

-From Eclipse
+Run From Eclipse
 1. In Eclipse, open 'SearchTextboxTest.java' located in 'src/test/java'.
 2. Right-click on the file SearchTextboxTest.java and select 'Run As' -> 'JUnit Test'.
 3. Wait for the test to complete.